 If you use Gmail, Outlook, Yahoo, a website from your internet service provider, or any other site to retrieve your messages, you are most likely using webmail.
 That is, you’re going to a website, logging in, viewing, sending, and managing email.
 You look at messages directly on the mail server; they are not downloaded to your device.

 That could be considered an email client.
 Technically, though, the internet browser is the client to the webserver that connects you to the mail server.
 Chrome, Firefox, Internet Explorer, and Safari are web browser clients; they take you to websites where you click on links that allow you to do things with your email.
 It’s not much different than logging into Facebook or LinkedIn and looking at your messages there.

 While your browser lets you read, send, and manage your messages, it is not a dedicated email client.
 Without an internet connection, you cannot even get into the website.
 Like the name says, you are performing these mail functions from the web.

 We’re usually talking about a dedicated email client app when we refer to an email client.
 It is a dedicated application that you use to read, download, compose, send, and manage email exclusively.
 Usually, you can start the app even if you don’t have an internet connection, then read and manage messages that you have already received.

 These clients may also be referred to as email readers or mail user agents (MUAs).
-Some examples of these mail clients are applications like Mozilla Thunderbird, Microsoft Outlook (not the outlook.com website), Outlook Express, Apple Mail, iOS Mail, etc. There are many other paid, free, and open-source email readers out there.
-You can see more examples and reviews of them in our email clients section.
+Some examples of these mail clients are applications like Mozilla Thunderbird, Microsoft Outlook (not the outlook.com website), Outlook Express, Apple Mac Mail, iOS Mail, etc. There are many other paid, free, and open-source email readers out there.

 With webmail, you look at a copy of the email on a web page, but with an email client application, you download the data to your device.
 It allows you to read and manage your messages even when you don’t have an internet connection.